lyzer-px/lyzer-px/README.md

 ### Interests

-- 🎮 Dedicated gamer with extensive experience in ***[Warframe](https://www.warframe.com)***; intrigued by the technology behind games.
+- 🎮 Dedicated gamer with extensive experience in ***[Warframe](https://www.warframe.com)***; intrigued by game engines.
 - 🚲 Enthusiastic cyclist since childhood.
-- 🏎️ Passionate about cars, including racing, sports cars, and JDM culture.
+- 🏎️ Passionate about cars, including racing, and JDM culture.
 - 📖 Interested in history and geography, with a focus on antiquity.
-- ⚗️ Strong appreciation for mathematics, physics, chemistry, and biology.
+- ⚗️ Strong appreciation for history, mathematics, physics, chemistry, and biology.
-- 💮 Admirer of Japanese culture, including anime, manga, and origami; active member of a related association.
+- 💮 Admirer of Japanese culture, including anime, mangas, food and much more.

-Feel free to explore my repositories or contribute via pull requests.
-I’m open to collaboration and new opportunities.
+Feel free to explore my repositories, I am always open to collaboration and new opportunities.